clacassa/Game-of-Life/README.md

 ## Installation

+- From the installer (Windows only)
+  - Just follow the instructions of the wizard.

+- From this repo (zip file)
-- Extract the zip file in the directory of your choice.
+  - Extract the zip file to the directory of your choice.
-- Create a Desktop shortcut targetting *installdir/bin/GameofLife.exe*, where *installdir/* is the location where
-you extracted the zip file.
-- The shortcut starts the program in the *installdir/bin/*.
-You have to edit this path to *installdir/*
-so that the executable can find everything it needs to run (theme, icons, runtime libs...)
-Right click on the shortcut, then go to Properties, then Startup directory.
+  - You have to run the executable from the installation directory, not from the bin subdirectory.
+Otherwise, the executable won't find the themes, icons and other dll files.

 ## Building the application

-As I've put a Makefile in the repo, I encourage you to build with **make** from *installdir/*.

-The GUI is made with GTK3+ and the gtkmm C++ wrapper toolkits.
-The libraries on which they depend are in the *include* subdirectory and
-All the runtime dlls are in the *bin/* and *lib/gdk-pixbuf-2.0/2.10.0/* directories.
+You can build GoL Lab with **make** from the installation directory.

 ## Customization

 You can customize the appearance of the GUI by editing the file *etc/gtk-3.0/settings.ini*.
-Just edit the value of **gtk-theme-name** as following:
+Just edit the value of the **gtk-theme-name** key as following:
 To give a native look to the GUI,
 - On MacOS: replace **Venta** with **MacOS**.
 - On Linux: replace **Venta** with the name of your Desktop theme.